 Similarly, Judy Gumbo Albert (pictured here with me at a banquet) recalled that she wanted to emulate the Viet Cong by being the Americong.
 She demonstrated her commitment to this political lifestyle when we visited the tunnels of Cu Chi.
 This was an extensive network of underground pathways that the NLF dug to hide and conduct war.
 Some of the spaces have been enlarged to allow tourists to briefly experience the claustrophobic conditions endured by NLF guerilla fighters for years.
 Albert readily crawled into a small hole that had not been enlarged.

 The profound connection of activists like Craven and Albert to Viet Nam crystallized for me when we visited the Thien Mu (Heavenly Lady) Pagoda in Hue.
-(The view from outside the pagoda is shown above, along with a view of the DMZ memorial.)
 This was the home of Thich Quang Duc, the Buddhist monk who burned himself alive in 1963 to protest the South Vietnamese government’s political repression of Buddhism.
 The pagoda still hosts an active community of monks, who were chanting and performing a ceremony when we arrived.

 Albert, who had been mourning the loss of her long-time partner, Stew Albert, decided to observe the anniversary of his death at the Pagoda, delivering a funny yet moving tribute to Stew in the spirit of the Yippies.
 Others joined in, some of whom knew Stew personally or wanted to honor his legacy as a counter-cultural figure.
 Craven decided to recognize the passing of Dellinger and Zinn at the temple as well.
 This moment illustrated the profound resonance between American and Vietnamese sacrifices for peace and freedom.